 There were many obstacles to overcome in building this group.
 Three important ones were the reluctance of many to invest their dollars and themselves in a downtown devastated by freeway construction and urban “removal” in the sixties and seventies, peoples’ perception that downtown living was dangerous, and the much-maligned condition of the Oakland public schools.
 In addition, we ran up against the desire of many potential Cohousers to live away from the center city where they could share at least an acre, perhaps even a dozen or more acres of open space, along with their common buildings.
 What we had going for us was the incredible convenience of downtown living — “walking distance” to just about everything (restaurants, museums, theaters, entertainment centers, work places, galleries, shopping, Chinatown), the availability of extensive public transportation, lively city life all around, and, at least for some, the challenges and pleasures of being pioneers.

-The project was under construction for a little more than two years, and all 20 families completed the purchase of our units and moved in, as the 50th completed cohousing community in North America, in March, 2000.
-All of our 20 cohousing condominium units were sold to the original buyers who reserved them through our group.
+The project was under construction for a little more than two years, and all 20 founding households completed the purchase of our units and moved in, as the 50th completed cohousing community in North America, in March, 2000.
+All of our 20 cohousing condominium units were sold to the original founders who reserved them through our group.